ioerror/vula/contrib/README.ipv6.overview.md

 IPv6 related enhancements to realize IPv6 support in vula.

-The initial research results using the traffic control subsystem allow us to redirect, route, and otherwise prevent packets addressed two and from `fe80::/128` addresses from leaking when they belong to a vula peer.
+The initial research results using the traffic control subsystem allow us to redirect, route, and otherwise prevent packets addressed to and from `fe80::/128` addresses from leaking when they belong to a vula peer.
 This experimental protection still allows for other non-vula `fe80::` traffic to pass without issue but we have not yet adopted it by default.
 This means that